12th Annual GOV HR and Youth Summit and Awards – A Future Forward Summit for the Leaders of GCC

 (MENAFN- The Revelation Consultancy DMCC) Exclusive Event to Address New Realities in HR, Including AI for HR, Digital Transformation, Diversity, and Talent Retention

 Abu Dhabi.
-October 7, 2024: The much-anticipated 12th Annual GCC GOV HR and Youth Summit and Awards is set to take place from October 9-10, 2024, in Abu Dhabi under the theme “Unleash the Human mAgIc: Innovation, Transformation, Resilience,” with a special focus on digital transformation and AI on Driving Innovation, Accelerating Transformation, Leading with Purpose, Building Resilience, Creating Value Proposition to harness the Human and AI Synergy.
+October 9, 2024: The much-anticipated 12th Annual GCC GOV HR and Youth Summit and Awards took place on October 9, 2024, in Abu Dhabi under the theme “Unleash the Human mAgIc: Innovation, Transformation, Resilience,” with a special focus on digital transformation and AI on Driving Innovation, Accelerating Transformation, Leading with Purpose, Building Resilience, Creating Value Proposition to harness the Human and AI Synergy.

-This exclusive event will gather HR leaders, government officials, and industry experts from the GCC to share best practices on putting people first.
-The summit will also feature the prestigious GOV HR and Youth Awards Ceremony on October 10, honouring outstanding organizations and individuals for their achievements in governance, human resources, and youth empowerment at the Grand Hyatt Abu Dhabi.
+This exclusive event gathered HR leaders, government officials, and industry experts from the GCC to share best practices on putting people first.
+The summit will feature the prestigious GOV HR and Youth Awards Ceremony on October 10, honouring outstanding organizations and individuals for their achievements in governance, human resources, and youth empowerment at the Grand Hyatt Abu Dhabi.

 The GCC region has embraced AI and advanced technology across both public and private sectors, with leadership across the board committed to driving innovation.
 Our market is diverse and dynamic, and by applying AI and technology in every facet, we can fast-track the achievement of government objectives and strategic goals.